Skip to Content

 and other medicines through your IV line before, during, and after your

-When your surgery team is ready, you will be transported on a bed
+When your surgery team is ready, you will be moved on a bed

-with wheels from the holding area to the operating room.
+with wheels to the operating room.
 The staff will greet

 you and make sure that you are as comfortable as possible.
 Soon, you will